brugr9/UEPluginVolumeCreator/README.md

 #### Asset Naming Convention

-The plugins assets naming convention is based on a scheme from [UEDoc, Recommended Asset Naming Conventions]:
+The plugins assets naming convention is based on a scheme from [UEDoc, Recommended Asset Naming Conventions] (see also [Allar 2022] and [Amos 2021]):
 > *`[AssetTypePrefix]_[AssetName]_[DescriptorSuffix]_[OptionalVariantLetterOrNumber]`*
 >
 >* *`AssetTypePrefix` identifies the type of Asset [...].*